FREE Security Quote

 A loud siren is built into the main console, and just as soon as it’s determined that your home’s security is breached, the alarm sounds.
 It’s 100 decibels— loud enough to scare away any intruders and alert neighbors.

 Older analog systems are controlled through a single master panel, which is usually easy to find and quickly disable.
-Smashing the keypad is another foolproof way to disable the alarm system.
-In addition, in those systems, the signal goes through the landline phone.
+Smashing the keypad is another way to disable the such systems.
+In addition, in those systems, the signal sometimes goes through the landline phone.
 Lines for the phone are outside the home and can easily be cut.

 LifeShield uses digital, encrypted wireless technology between multiple sensors and devices throughout the home.
 There are multiple controllers, all of which can communicate with the outside world using multiple communication methods.
 While LifeShield does have a console, if a burglar disables it, your home is still protected.
 If one alert system is disabled, LifeShield reverts to a different system.
 LifeShield actually has multiple layers of backup*: